aqreed/solarpy/README.md

 ### Dependencies

-This package depends on Python, NumPy and scikit-aero and is usually tested on Linux with the following versions:
+This package depends on Python, NumPy and Matplotlib and is usually tested on Linux with the following versions:

-Python 3.6, NumPy 1.16, scikit-aero0.2.dev0
+Python 3.6, NumPy 1.16, Matplotlib 3.0

 ### Installation